 Is my cryptocurrency business an MSB/money transmitter in the eyes of regulators?

-While there’s no substitute for a consultation with compliance experts, the chances are the answer is “yes.”
+While there’s no substitute for a consultation with compliance experts, chances are the answer is “yes.”

 Still, let’s take a closer look at what that means by first diving into some definitions.

 What is an MSB?

-There are many different types of MSB ; many MSBs have virtually nothing in common other than offering some form of financial service.
+These varying types of MSBs, for the most part, have virtually nothing in common other than offering some form of financial service.

 To help provide clarity and regulatory certainty for businesses and individuals in the cryptocurrency space, FinCEN issued guidance in March 2013.
 In its guidance, FinCEN created and identified three classifications for those engaged in creating, obtaining, distributing, exchanging, accepting, or transmitting virtual currencies: “users,” “exchangers,” and “administrators.”

 Here’s why those distinctions matter: